PecanProject/betydb-data-access/API/beta_API.md

 curl "https://www.betydb.org/api/beta/traits?key=&limit=all"
 ```

-[^3] Use of offset may not give consistent results.
+[^offset_caveat]: Use of offset may not give consistent results.
 To quote from the PostgreSQL documentation:

 > The query optimizer takes LIMIT into account when generating query plans, so
 > you are very likely to get different plans (yielding different row orders)